simidzija/LLM-Data-Pipeline/README.md

 ![Initial length distribution](data/text_len_before_cutoff.png)

 The distribution of texts with more than 50 characters follows a nice Gaussian looking distribution (in log space, and with a tail).
-However there is significant noise in the distribution of texts whorter than 50 characters.
+However there is significant noise in the distribution of texts shorter than 50 characters.
 Inspection of a few of the article sections contributing to this noise indicates that they typically correspond to typos, stub articles / sections, or other undesired pieces of text.
 Therefore I remove all text which contains fewer than 50 characters.
 This reduces the number of article sections by ~0.02%, from 303,845 to 295,429.